Undergraduate Research Scholarships

 - Undergraduate Research Scholars will participate in up to two lunchtime brownbag seminars during the semester, where students will informally share their research and get feedback from peers and faculty.

-- Submit a brief (500 words or fewer) end-of-project report that describes their student's activities and the progress regarding the outcomes of the project.
-This final report should be sent in a PDF format to Dr. Wendy Stock, (firstname.lastname@example.org).
+- Within 60 days of the end of student involvement project, submit a brief (500 words or fewer) end-of-project report that describes the student's activities and the progress regarding the outcomes of the project.
+This final report should be sent in a PDF format to Dr. Wendy Stock, ([email protected]).

 - Complete a brief survey at the end of the semester detailing any papers, presentations, etc. that are associated with the research.

-- Students are also strongly encouraged to submit their research for presentation at the MSU Student Research Celebration in April of each year.
+- Students are also strongly encouraged to submit their research for presentation at the MSU Student Research Celebration each year.